Affiliate disclosure: As an Amazon Associate, we may earn commissions from qualifying Amazon.com purchases

 Installing the New Brake Pads

-When it comes to installing new brake pads on your vehicle, there are a few key steps you need to follow to ensure everything goes smoothly.
+When it comes to installing new on your vehicle, there are a few key steps you need to follow to ensure everything goes smoothly.
 In this section, we’ll walk you through how to compress the caliper piston, slide in the new brake pads, and reattach the caliper.

 Compressing the Caliper Piston